st-tech/zozo-shift15m/benchmarks/set_matching/README.md

 #### Weighted training on set matching model

 You can select the weighting strategy `-m cov_max` or `-m cov_mean,` which represent max-IW or mean-IW, respectively.

+To compare the results, we recommend using the same number of minibatch-size and training epochs as the vanilla set matching model.

 ```
 $ python outfits/train.py -m cov_max -b 32 -e 32 -i ../../inputs/cnn-features -l ../../inputs/set_matching/set_matching_labels/2013-2014-label1 -o result_s2s_cov_max/2013-2014-label1 -gpu -1 -w result_weight/2013-2014-label1